legluondunet/MyLittleLutrisScripts/Tomb Raider IV - The Last Revelation/README.md

 ### Description:
 "Tomb Raider IV: The Last Revelation" provided by GOG using TOMB4 open source project and DgVoodoo2
 ### Technical notes:
-- Press "p" to access main menu.
+- Press "p" to access main menu
 - "Tomb Raider IV: The Last Revelation" has insufficient controller support, I invite you to use a keymapper.
-You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
+You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder
 ### Credits:
 - Tomb4: https://github.com/Trxyebeep/TOMB4
 - dgVoodoo2: http://www.dege.freeweb.hu